Braunstetter/translated-forms/README.md

 When data of a form is going to be read - this data mapper tries to save it the normal way.
 When the field of the base entity is not writeable directly it is going to pick the current translation and is writing it into it.

 ### Why should you use this bundle?
-There is a popular bundle [a2lix/translation-form-bundle](https://github.com/a2lix/TranslationFormBundle).
+There is the popular [a2lix/translation-form-bundle](https://github.com/a2lix/TranslationFormBundle).
 It is actively maintained and if you like it - you can stick to it.
+But to use `a2lix/translation-form-bundle` there is some CSS and Javascript required.
+Also, it comes with a dedicated FormType.
+So you have to wrap every field inside this FormType.
+It provides these clickable tabs for every single translated field, which is not so handy, when you just want to translate your whole form.

-But to use `a2lix/translation-form-bundle` there is some CSS and Javascript required. `braunstetter/translated-forms` will just work fine with all your Symfony forms.
-No extra CSS no Javascript.
-Just switch the language and even nested forms are translated.
+`braunstetter/translated-forms` will just work fine with all your Symfony forms.
+No extra CSS no Javascript no extra FormType to implement.
+Your forms stay the same.
+Just switch the languages and even nested forms are translated.